zlatinb/muwire/doc/architecture.md

 }
 ```

-2. Define one or more classes thatt will be notified of your events:
+2. Define one or more classes that will be notified of your events:
 ```
 package mypackage